blogmonster

 What’s here?

 I separate the content here into blog posts and Zettelkasten-style notes.
 The blog posts are long-form and properly edited, while the notes are pulled from my personal Obsidian vault.
-The notes are included as supporting documents for the main articles, or just because I thought them interesting, and won’t be as polished as the rest of the content.
-If a note proves to be interesting enough, I may update and publish it as a blog post.
+The notes may be presented either in traditional Zettelkasten style or in a format more similar to microblogging.
+I include them either as supporting documents for the main articles, or just because I thought them interesting, and as such they won’t be as polished as the rest of the content.
+If a note proves to be intriguing enough, I may update and publish it as a blog post.

 This site and its contents are fluid, and I may add, update, or remove pages as I see fit.
 Additionally, the information provided is not guaranteed to be correct or inoffensive—I can only speak my own observations and experiences.
 But if you have any suggestions, or find an error, feel free to let me know.